Loading...

 If you wish to exercise any of the rights relating to your information set out above, or if you have any questions or comments about privacy issues, or you wish to raise a complaint about how we are using your information you can contact us in the following ways:

-13. Changes to this privacy notice
+13. Changes to this Privacy Notice

 We will continue to monitor developments in data protection laws globally, including reforms in the European Union and other EMEA jurisdictions, the Americas, and the Asia-Pacific region, as well as in any other jurisdictions where Synpulse operates, and will update this notice to reflect any new mandatory legal or regulatory requirements.

-When we make changes to this privacy notice, we will amend the revision date at the top of this page.
-The modified or amended privacy notice will apply from that date.
+When we make changes to this Privacy Notice, we will amend the revision date at the top of this page.
+The modified or amended Privacy Notice will apply from that date.
 We encourage you to review this notice periodically to remain informed about how we are protecting your information.

 Privacy Notice – Executive Summary

-Synpulse Holding AG and its subsidiaries and affiliates (“Synpulse Group”) are committed to protecting personal data.
+Synpulse Holding AG and its companies (together, the “Synpulse Group”) are committed to protecting personal data.
 This Privacy Notice explains:

-Last reviewed: January 28, 2026
+Last reviewed: May 15, 2026

-Synpulse Holding AG and its subsidiaries and affiliates are providing this Privacy Notice and are referred to herein as “Synpulse Group”, “we”, “us”, or “our”.
-Synpulse is committed to protecting your information by handling it responsibly and safeguarding it using appropriate technical, administrative, and physical security measures in accordance with applicable data protection laws and Synpulse’s Group Data Protection Policy and related policies.
+Synpulse Holding AG and its companies (together, the “Synpulse Group”) are providing this Privacy Notice and are referred to herein as “Synpulse”, “Synpulse Group”, “we”, “us” or “our”.
+Synpulse is committed to protecting your information by handling it responsibly and safeguarding it using appropriate technical, administrative, and physical security measures in accordance with applicable Data Protection Legislation and Synpulse’s Group Data Protection Policy and related policies.

 Information About You that We Process